Need birth control pills, but scared of visiting the gyno

 - Will it help prevent sexually transmitted infections (STIs)?

-- Make a list of all the fears you can imagine and assess how realistic they are.
-(Hint: Yes, you may feel a little discomfort during an exam, but no, your provider doesn't care whether or how you groom your pubic hair.)
+- Make a list of all the fears you can imagine and assess how realistic they may be.
+(Hint: Yes, you may feel a little discomfort during an exam, but no, your pubic hair is not a big deal.)

-- Talk with friends, especially those who have had a gyn exam, about their fears and their experiences.
+- Talk with friends, especially those who’ve had a gynecological exam, about their fears and their experiences.

-- Tell the provider of your fears or concerns — your list may help with this.
-Your provider can explain any procedure in detail and discuss why different components of the exam are important to your health.
+- Tell the provider about your fears or concerns — your list may help.
+They can explain any procedure in detail and discuss why different components of the exam are key for your health.

 - Approach the exam as a learning experience.
-Sexual and reproductive health can be pretty interesting, so ask lots of questions.
-If you can focus on learning new information, you may be able to pay less attention to the actual examination.
+Sexual and reproductive health can be pretty interesting, so ask lots of questions!
+If you are learning more about your body and what the health care provider is doing, you may feel more at ease with the exam itself.

-For more information about the pill and other forms of contraception, go to the contraception section of the Sexual Health archive.
-You can also visit Planned Parenthood to learn more about what happens during a gyn exam.
-Columbia students can contact Medical Services (Morningside) or the Student Health Service (CUMC) to get more information or to make an appointment with a health care provider.
+For more information about the pill and other forms of contraception, check out the Contraception section of the Go Ask Alice!
+Sexual and Reproductive Health archives.
+You can also visit Planned Parenthood to learn more about what happens during a gynecological exam.
+If you want to speak with someone in person about your nerve, you can reach out to a health promotion specialist who can talk to you more about an initial gynecologist appointment.